-It's a seriously sweet confection.
-But, have it once and your senses are going to explode in delight, I can promise you that!
+However, have it once and your senses are going to explode in delight, I can promise you that!
 It's that intensely addictive combination of milk, sugar and pure ghee that creates the magic.
-However, as I always say, if you behave yourself and eat healthy MOST of the time, you can indulge once in a while.
+And like I always say, if you behave yourself and eat healthy MOST of the time, you can indulge once in a while.

 Ingredients